gradosevic/ag-custom-admin/readme.txt

 * Export/import customization settings

 = Admin Themes =
-AG Custom Admin plugin contains specialy created professional and responsive themes for admin panel and login page, that can be applied easily within AG Custom Admin plugin with only few clicks!
+AG Custom Admin plugin contains specially created professional and responsive themes for admin panel and login page, that can be applied easily within AG Custom Admin plugin with only few clicks!
 We will add more themes with better styles and theme options in future.

 For more info about AG Custom Admin themes, please go to [WordPress Admin Panel Themes](http://wordpressadminpanel.com/themes/home) site.